-- The program only applies to those laterals which are replaced in their entirety from the residential structure to the property line; spot repairs and partial repairs are not included in this program.
+- The program only applies to those laterals which are replaced in their entirety from the residential structure to the City connection; spot repairs and partial repairs are not included in this program.

 - Verification of installation and an inspection and approval of completed work by the city is required.